JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     - Ideally dark, rayon (Bemberg silk) lining
     - Ideally functional buttons

-    Shirt:
-    - White poplin cotton shirt
-    - Most likely a spread collar but depends on the proportion of the suit

     Trousers:
     - Plain, matching jacket
     - Half break
+    - Undecided on belt loops vs side adjusters
+        - I've only ever owned a suit with belt loops
+        - Side adjusters seems almost *too* fancy

+- Shirt:
+    - White poplin cotton shirt
+    - Most likely a spread collar but depends on the proportion of the suit

-    Shoes:
+- Shoes:
     - Ideally, black plain fronted whole-cut oxford
     - Less detailing the better
         - https://www.crockettandjones.com/collections/mens/oxfords/alex-black-calf/

-    - The more flexible alternative is a black toe-cap oxford
-        - Just a smidge less formal, more suitable for interviews
-        - No broguing though

-    - I'm tending towards the latter but I can afford to wait a little longer to get a bit more insight into things to come

-    Tie:
+- Tie:
     - Black silk tie

+- Outerwear:
+    Overcoat
+    - Plain black/charcoal
+    - Non-worsted wool, most likely twill weave again
+    - Single breasted, two slit pockets, single vent, ideally cotton or wool lined pockets for a bit of warmth
+    - Length to around the knee or a little higher, roomy enough to fit over a suit

 # Interviews / Weddings
 - The suit for anything thats doesn't require the most formal outfit I own

-- Dark navy suit
+- Dark navy three piece suit
     Jacket
     - As above
     - Either a plain weave or a simple textured weave that appears solid across a room
-        - e.g. birdseye, houndstooth, pin and pull (?)

-    Shirt:
+        - Currently considering a simple twill
+        - Other options: birdseye, pick + pick, a subtle herringbone or houndstooth

+    Trousers
+    - As above but matching suit

+    Waistcoat
+    - Single breasted, probably five buttons, no lapel
+    - Length should cover waistband
+    - This will only be turning up at weddings so could potentially introduce some contrast here to tone down the formality of the outfit a little
+        - Contrasting colour (dark grey?) or a simple pattern possibly

+Shirt
 - White twill shirt
     - Nice to introduce a little pattern in
     - Most job interviews will be for more casual places so need to dress up but not customer facing
 - The white poplin would also be fine
 - Probably spread collar

-    Shoes:
+Shoes
 - Black toe cap oxford
     - Good interview shoe
     - So ubiquitous that they don't say anything at all

 - Dark brown derby
-        - Already less formal so avoid brouging again
+    - Light or no brouging
     - Good wedding shoe
     - Ideally rubber soled so that I don't have to worry about falling over on the dance floor at the after party

-    Trousers:
-    - As above

-    Belt:
-    - Either black or brown, ideally matching the shoes
-    - Silver/steel metal
+- Tie

-    Tie:
     - Navy grenadine tie

-    Watch:
+- Watch
     - Dress
         - Rectangular
         - Steel